Prashant-S29/Resume/README.md

 ## Experience

+### **SinonTechs – Full Stack Web Developer**
+**March 2025 - Present**
+- Wokring as a full stack developer at SinonTechs - A Ahemdabad based IT consultancy.
+- Interacting with foreign client, and providing them the best and tailored web solutions.

 ### **Independent Freelancer – Full Stack Web Developer & Designer**
 **December 2022 - Present**
 - Working as an independent freelancer.